NCAR/DART/models/clm/tutorial/README.rst

 with no impact on the evolution of the model state.

-A **second** important distinction amongst ``clm_variables`` is that the ``restart`` file state variables are automatically generated after each simulation time step, thus are readily available to include within the DART state.
+A **second** important distinction amongst ``clm_variables`` is that the ``restart`` file state variables are automatically generated after each CLM simulation time step, thus are readily available to include within the DART state.
 In contrast, the ``history`` or ``vector`` file variables must be manually generated through the ``user_nl_clm`` file within CLM.
 This is generated within the portion of the ``CLM5_setup_assimilation`` script as shown below.
 Modify this